AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-04-0.md

 - Switching between presets that use the same Baseline deactivates the **Save** button for the current preset.
 (28025)
 - A topic within a DITA map fails to publish in the AEM Sites output when it is being used as both `keydef` and `topicref` within its submaps.
 (22269)
 - An application error occurs when multiple topics of a map are edited and then closed using the **Close all** option, with the **Ask on save version on close** setting enabled.(27931)

+The following known issue can be resolved using given the workaround:

+###Issue:

-- In AEM Sites output, images break when Baseline is not applied while publishing.
+In AEM Sites output, images break when Baseline is not applied while publishing.
 (28043)

-  **Workaround:**
+###Workaround:

 You can publish such assets from **Assets UI**, post which the link becomes operational.